-I. All vehicles must obey the vehicle code laws of California.
-It is the responsibility of the driver to be familiar with all laws. -TP or DQ i) At least two amber (not red) flashing lights mounted on the far left and right rear of the roof visible only from the rear.
+I. All vehicles (and all cyclists) must obey the vehicle code laws of California.
+It is the responsibility of the driver (rider) to be familiar with all laws. -TP or DQ i) At least two amber (not red) flashing lights mounted on the far left and right rear of the roof visible only from the rear.
 The pace vehicle must use the flashing roof lights at all times when following its racer.
 These flashing lights must be powered by the electrical system of the vehicle, not by internal batteries.
 These flashing lights may NOT be little bicycle lights taped to the back of your van!
-Go to Radio Shack to buy their palm-sized "strobe light" (comes in a red box and costs \$20) and/or auto supply or RV rental stores to prepare these lights.
-Do not wait until the last minute to do so.-DQ ii) A sign that reads CAUTION BICYCLE AHEAD.
-This type of sign can be ordered through a sign shop, pre-ordered from the race office for \$30 per set (see entry form and specify magnetic, sticky 'one-time use,' or PVC plastic), or homemade using white adhesive shelf paper or white heavy card stock with reflective red or orange 4 to 6 inch lettering. -DQ iii) Rear reflective equilateral "slow moving vehicle" triangle having a minimum height of 12" with a red or orange reflective border not less that 1.75" in width.
-The triangle can be purchased at most auto parts or RV rental stores or through the race office for \$25 (see entry form and specify magnetic, sticky 'one-time use,' or PVC plastic) for pick-up at the race.
-Attach this triangle to the back of the pace vehicle when following behind your racer, but not at other times, such as when leapfrogging the rider on day one. -DQ
+Go to auto supply or RV rental stores to prepare these lights.
+Do not wait until the last minute to do so. -DQ ii) A sign that reads CAUTION BICYCLE AHEAD.
+This type of sign can be ordered through a sign shop, preordered from the race office (see entry form), or homemade using white adhesive shelf paper or white heavy card stock with reflective red or orange 4 to 6 inch lettering. -DQ iii) Rear reflective equilateral "slow moving vehicle" triangle having a minimum height of 12" with a red or orange reflective border not less that 1.75" in width.
+The triangle can be purchased at most auto parts or RV rental stores or through the race office (see entry form) for pick-up at the race.
+Attach this triangle to the back of the pace vehicle when following behind your racer, but not at other times, such as when leap-frogging the rider on day one. -DQ iv) Team or rider's totem must be visible and easily legible (in words, not only pictures) on all four sides of the vehicle.
+Lettering should be 4 to 6 inches high.
+Do not block windows.